ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 - https://en.wikipedia.org/wiki/Data

 #### 1.7 Data Analysis
 Data analysis is a process for obtaining raw data, and converting it into information useful for decision-making by users.

 Data, is collected and analyzed to answer questions, test hypotheses, or disprove theories.

-- Data requirements
+These are the steps of a typical data analysis process:
+- Data requirements: to understand what input would be required for analysis
-- Data collection
+- Data collection: to collect those inputs from various sources
-- Data processing
+- Data processing: to process or organize data for analysis
-- Data cleaning
+- Data cleaning: to deal with incomplete, inaccurate, redundant elements
-- Exploratory data analysis
+- Exploratory data analysis: to explore data and understand the patterns
-- Data product
+- Data product: to covert data into actionable inputs
-- Communication
+- Communication: to convey the results of analysis to users

 References:
 - https://en.wikipedia.org/wiki/Data_analysis